The Multi-Topic Yoga Foundation Study Series Module One

 The 2020 Workshop fee will be £225 for the two days.

 The 2021 Workshop fee will be £230 for the two days.

 The 2022 Workshop fee will be £235 for the two days.

 The full fee is payable at the time of booking and includes a pre-prepared colour printed manual, tuition, vegetarian lunches each day, all refreshments plus supper on the evening of the first day.
 Accomodation is not included in the teaching and catering fee.

 The full Workshop fee is required.
-It can be paid by Postal cheque or Bank draft.
-Please contact Paul to indicate your preference.
+It can be paid online through Bank Transfer.
+Please contact Paul for paying in Bank details.
 Confirmation of your payment and place will be sent.
 All Fees are non-returnable and non-transferable.
 In the case of Workshops not running an acceptable alternative or a full refund will be offered.